mcode/biomarker/input/pagecontent/cancer_biomarker.md

 If the biomarker is from a genomics sequencing report, and whose results are represented with detailed variant data represented conformant with bioinformatics standards like HGNC and HGVS.

-Map from the mCODE CancerGenomicVariant profile if the biomarker of type [DNATumorMarkerTestVS] was part of a mutational analysis from a genomic sequencing test.
+Map from the mCODE GenomicVariant profile if the biomarker of type [DNATumorMarkerTestVS] was part of a mutational analysis from a genomic sequencing test.

 The structural data mapping is as follows: